 Other special editions include Education and Culture, Very Important People, Kosher Living, Jewish New Year, Passover, Chanukah, Dollars & Sense, Boulder, Home Issue, and Shavuous-Youth.

 Once every five years the IJN published a souvenir, large size anniversary magazine.
-The 95th anniversary magazine was published July 7, 2008 and the 100th Anniversary Commemorative Magazine is set for June 24, 2013.
+The 100th Anniversary Commemorative Magazine was published June 24, 2013.

 Since 1943, the IJN has been owned and operated by the Goldberg family.